-The 2016 Call To Prospective Students is extended for the four projects below, until 27th May, 2016 midnight
+The 2016 Call To Prospective Students is extended for the two projects below, until 31st August, 2016 midnight

-If you are interested in joining us in DREAM to study for a PhD in Big Data, Risk and Environmental Analytical methods, the 2016 call for projects has now been opened for applications, closing on Friday, 27th May, 2016 at midnight.
+If you are interested in joining us in DREAM to study for a PhD in Big Data, Risk and Environmental Analytical methods, the 2016 call for projects is open for the two applications below, closing on Friday, 31st August, 2016 at midnight.

-Background: The DREAM Centre for Doctoral Training will support three cohorts of 10 students, who will join the programme in October 2015, 2016 and 2017 respectively.
-We are now calling for applications for the second Cohort of Dream studentships (commencing October 2016).
-Two of the studentships in this forthcoming student intake will be interdisciplinary studentships co-funded by ESRC and NERC.
+Background: Overall, the DREAM Centre for Doctoral Training will support three cohorts of 10 students, who will join the programme in October 2015, 2016 and 2017 respectively.
+We are calling for applications for the second Cohort of Dream studentships (commencing October 2016).
+Two positions remain open.
+Two of the studentships we have now allocated for this forthcoming student intake will be interdisciplinary studentships co-funded by ESRC and NERC.
 These will focus on linking the social science research areas with environmental sciences research areas.
 The Doctoral studentships and topics we offer are advertised here and will also be disseminated across other routes.

 The first cohort of Dream students are now well underway with their research projects, which are described here.
 All our positions are competitive and the student applications and interview stage allow us to identify and select the top applicants.